ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 If a response contains both the `RateLimit-Reset` and `Retry-After` fields, `Retry-After` MUST take precedence and `RateLimit-Reset` MAY be ignored.

+This specification does not mandate a specific throttling behavior and implementers can adopt their preferred policies, including:

+- slowing down or preemptively backoff their request rate when approaching quota limits;
+- consuming all the quota according to the exposed limits and then wait.

 # Examples